licensezero/licensezero-examples-and-explanations/EXAMPLES.md

 <https://browserify.org>

 Browserify compiles JavaScript programs that require npm packages into bundles of code for web browsers.
-Developers user Browserify to combine their own code with code from others' packages to make applications that run in the browser.
+Developers use Browserify to combine their own code with code from others' packages to make applications that run in the browser.

 ### Browserify Under [Parity]